Capacity of an associative memory model on random graph architectures: The model

 One can easily prove that the sequential dynamics will converge to a fixed point of $S$ and that every fixed point of $S$ is a local minimum of $H_N^{{ S}}$.
 In the parallel case, the dynamics $T$ will converge to a fixed point or a 2-cycle of $T$.

 The idea of this setup is that the patterns (as well as their negatives $-(\xi^\mu), \mu=1, \ldots, M$) are hopefully possible limits of the dynamics.
-For instance, this is easily checked, if $M\equiv 1$ and $G$ is the complete graph, that $\xi^1$ is a local minimum of $H_N^S$, since then and hoped to be inherited by the more general model, as long as $M$ is small enough.
+For instance, this is easily checked, if $M\equiv1$ and $G$ is the complete graph, that $\xi ^1$ is a local minimum of $H_N^S$, since then

+and hoped to be inherited by the more general model, as long as $M$ is small enough.
 Indeed, for $M=1$, the stored pattern $\xi^1$ is still a local minimum of $H_N^S$, if $G$ is only connected.
 In this case, one obtains that

 with $X=(\sigma_i \xi_i^1)$ and $A=(a_{ij})$.
-From here the assertion is immediate (we are grateful to an anonymous referee for this remark).
+From here, the assertion is immediate (we are grateful to an anonymous referee for this remark).

 When considering the stability of a random pattern $\xi^\mu$ under $S$ or $T$ in the above setting, we need to check whether $ T_i(\xi^\mu)= \xi_i^\mu $ holds for any $i$.
 Now